AMD-Ecosystem/rocm-simulation/docs/index.rst

     * `Taichi Lang on ROCm blog <https://rocm.blogs.amd.com/artificial-intelligence/taichi/README.html>`__
     * `GSplat on ROCm blog <https://rocm.blogs.amd.com/software-tools-optimization/gsplat/README.html>`__

-To contribute to the documentation refer to `Contributing to ROCm  <https://rocm.docs.amd.com/en/latest/contribute/contributing.html>`__.
+To contribute to the documentation, see `Contributing to ROCm  <https://rocm.docs.amd.com/en/latest/contribute/contributing.html>`__.

 You can find licensing information on the :doc:`Licensing <about/license>` page.